 Sometimes one just isn't enough.
 Having one dog is great, but having more than one is fantastic!
 Full of doubled rewards and triple the challenges, a multi-dog home can have you pulling your hair out over the simplest of things.
 Many dog owners find that having more than one dog in the home makes their life complete and certainly interesting.
-Whether you are adding more dogs to your single dog household or starting off with multiple dogs, you'll need to train your dogs on how to live together.
+Whether you are adding more dogs to your single dog household or starting off with multiple dogs, you'll need to train your dogs how to live together.
 It's not too difficult, but you'll need to have some patience and stay consistent with all dogs.

 01 of 08

 If you are adding an additional dog to your single dog, you'll need to do a meet and greet.
 That first meeting between your established dog and the newcomer could set the tone for their entire relationship, good or bad.
-If it is at all possible, try to have them meet in a neutral setting, away from home.
+If at all possible, try to have them meet in a neutral setting, away from home.
 If you are adopting from a shelter, see if you can bring your dog in to meet the potential new dog before signing for the adoption to see if they will accept each other.
 Be patient and give the dogs time to get to know each other.

 02 of 08